Elastohydrodynamics of 3D chemically active filaments: Introduction

 This previous modelling of chemically propelled filaments has focused on rigid structures with pre-defined, fixed shapes.
 Realistically, phoretic filaments are not perfectly rigid, and the forces exerted on the body due to relative fluid motion and the chemically generated slip flows may deform the filament, changing its geometry and, hence, its swimming behaviour.
 A natural question is therefore: how do flexible phoretic filaments behave dynamically?

-Microscale flexible filaments in viscous flows are well-studied, due in part to their prevalence in many biological and artificial systems.
-In biology, carpets of slender filaments known as cilia actively pump fluid over cycles driven by internal active forces; sperm cells swim due to active waves sent down their long and thin tail-like appendages; and bacteria rotate slender, helical flagella to propel themselves \citep{laugapowers2009, Katsamba2019}.
-Meanwhile, flexible fibres are present in many industrial and household processes, such as textile fibres shed during clothes washing, wood pulp fibres in the production of paper, and microplastics that can pollute the environment \citep{lundell2011fluid}.
+Microscale flexible filaments in viscous flows are well-studied, due in part to their prevalence in many biological and artificial systems \citep{laugapowers2009,duRoure2019dynamics}.
+In biology, carpets of slender filaments, known as cilia, actively pump fluid over cycles driven by internal active forces \citep{ishikawa2024fluid}; sperm cells swim due to active waves sent down their long and thin tail-like appendages \citep{gaffney2011mammalian}; and bacteria rotate slender, helical flagella to propel themselves \citep{lauga2016bacterial}.
+Meanwhile, flexible fibres are present in many industrial and household processes, such as textile fibres in clothing \citep{duprat2022moisture}, wood pulp fibres in the production of paper \citep{lundell2011fluid}, and microplastics that can pollute the environment \citep{dibenedetto2025fluid}.